-The complexity of a model describes the capability of its model class F to approximate a wide range of functions by adapting its parameters p [4].
+The complexity of a model describes the capability of its model class F to approximate a wide range of functions by adapting its parameters p (Goodfellow et al. 2016).
 One example of a model class are univariate polynomials of degree d

-$$F_d(x) = \sum{i=0}^d p_i x^i$$ (4)
+$$F_d(x) = \sum{i=0}^{d} p_i x^i \,.$$ (4)

-If we assume that exemplary training data is generated by a quadratic function, the complexity of any linear model in F_1 is too low to accurately fit the training data.
-On the other hand, the complexity of a polynomial of degree five is considered too high, as training a model in F_5 will likely overfit the training data.
+If we assume that exemplary training data is generated by a quadratic function, the complexity of any linear model in $F_1$ is too low to accurately fit the training data.
+On the other hand, the complexity of a polynomial of degree five is considered too high, as training a model in $F_5$ will likely overfit the training data.
 Thus, controlling the model complexity is another regularization technique to improve generalizability.
 Additionally, a low complexity naturally increases a model's interpretability and, as discussed above, is beneficial for the implementability of closure models.

 Quantifying model complexity, however, is not a straightforward task, as no universally accepted metric exists.
 In GP, published metrics can be classified as calculating either the structural complexity or the functional complexity of a model.
-Structural complexity metrics analyze the genotype of an individual, which is an expression tree in GP, and measure, for example, the number of tree nodes or the sum of subtree nodes [8, 30].
+Structural complexity metrics analyze the genotype of an individual, which is an expression tree in GP, and measure, for example, the number of tree nodes or the sum of subtree nodes (Schmidt and Lipson 2009; Smits and Kotanchek 2005).
 In contrast, the functional complexity of a model depends on its phenotype, i.e. the resulting algebraic equation.
-Vladislavleva et al. [31] estimated the order of nonlinearity of models to measure complexity and Vanneschi et al. [32] devised a curvature-based metric.
-Furthermore, metrics from statistical learning theory were investigated, such as the Vapnik-Cervonenkis dimension or the Rademacher complexity [33, 34].
-Complexity metrics in GP are either used to extend the objective function to a weighted composite function [35] or set as an additional objective function [30].
+Vladislavleva et al. (2008) estimated the order of nonlinearity of models to measure complexity and Vanneschi et al. (2010) devised a curvature-based metric.
+Furthermore, metrics from statistical learning theory were investigated, such as the Vapnik-Cervonenkis dimension or the Rademacher complexity (Chen et al. 2018, 2020).
+Complexity metrics in GP are either used to extend the objective function to a weighted composite function (Soule and Foster 1998) or set as an additional objective function (Smits and Kotanchek 2005).